CIUK/snabbdom-react-components/readme.md

-# This is not ready to use package, it is on test phase 😥 Test for fun, not for production.

-## Please use carfully, as documentation need to be improved.

 # snabbdom-react-components.js
 React like, Snabbdom based, Virtual Dom framework for JavaScript Web Applications and set of simple interpretations of React loved helpers as Styled Components or Redux

+## Please use carfully, as documentation need to be improved.

 ## 0. Before you will start
-This is the [**Career Interactive**](https://careerinteractive.org) project we have been developing inhouse.
+**SRC** (snabbdom-react-components 🤓) is the [**Career Interactive**](https://careerinteractive.org) project we have been developing inhouse.
 We are gratefull for all the Open Source project we came across and we deciced to open some of our code with the World.

 We can't promise now to update this repository in regular basis until we will hear from you, as this is not the main repository for our purpose.